evanmurray99/evanmurray99.github.io/README.md

 GitHub Pages

 * GitHub Pages is a static site hosting service that takes source code straight from a repository on GitHub.
-It then runs the files through a build process, and publishes a website.
+It then runs the files through a build process and publishes a website.
 * GitHub Pages only needs a Markdown file and a Jekyll generated site.

 Jekyll